christianhbye/21cmVAE/README.md

 conda activate emulator_env
 python -m ipykernel install --user --name emulator_env --display-name "21cmVAE"
 ```
-Then, simply clone the repository:
+Then, clone the repository:
 ```
 git clone https://github.com/christianhbye/21cmVAE.git
 ```

+Finally, download the dataset used from Zenodo: doi:... and move the file to the 21cmVAE folder.
+This is necessary for all uses of the emulator, as the dataset is used in the prediction alogrithm.